f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Example Audit Logging of API Changes
 ------------------------------------

 Below is an example audit log of the user **admin** using the API and then adding a new VLAN to the configuration.
-In F5OS release prior to F5OS-A 1.4.0 API audit logs captured configuration changes, but did not log the full configuration payload.
+In F5OS release prior to F5OS-A 1.4.0 API audit logs captured configuration changes but did not log the full configuration payload.

 .. code-block:: bash